hlinkavl/data-warehouse-project/README.md

 Scripts for each layer are located in the `scripts/` directory.

-# DWH Data Analysis 💡
+# Data Analysis 💡

-A follow‑up project focused on EDA, advanced analysis & complex reporting can be found [here](followup-analysis)
+A follow‑up project focused on EDA, advanced analysis & complex reporting can be found [here](followup-analysis).